icaroribeiro/hash-code-challenge/README.md

 ### 7.2.3 Products with only the Discount of Other Discounted Dates

-The listing of products with the possibility of discount of other special dates may occur whenever the **back-end** application related to **microservice 1** is active and the request is performed without the **X-USER-ID**.
+It may happen whenever the **microservice 1** is active and the API request is performed without the **X-USER-ID**.

-Following this idea, even if the request is performed in a date related to some date of a user's birth, the discount of user's birthday is not evaluated since no **X-USER-ID** is not informed.
+Following this idea, even if the API request is performed in a date related to the birth date of some user registered, the discount of user's birthday is not evaluated since no **X-USER-ID** is not informed.

 As an example, suppose that the current date is **27-11-2020** and it is related to the discounted date of *Black Friday 2020*.
-Therefore, the discount of special date is **10** because it is the discount percentage of the discounted date **27-11-2020**.
+In this case, the discount is **10** because it is the discount percentage of the discounted date **27-11-2020**.

 Database: